goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 2. DistilBERT is built using knowledge distillation during the pre-training phase (rather than task-specific distillation), using a triple loss function that combines:

-   - The standard masked language modeling loss
+   - The standard masked Language Modeling loss
    - A distillation loss using the teacher's soft target probabilities
    - A cosine embedding loss to align the directions of the student and teacher hidden states